 I’ll be honest, I wasn’t entirely sure I wanted to go back to India.
 My last visit wasn’t exactly a ringing endorsement for a return trip.
-Let me take you back 9 years…

 It was my first Round-the-World trip.
 The Taj Mahal was near the top of my list as far as world monuments go, I was so excited to see it.
 I’d planned a short stay, less than 24 hours, but my goal was simply the Taj and I knew I’d have plenty of time to make the journey to Agra and back.

 But a few weeks before departure I discovered (quite by accident) that the Taj Mahal is closed on Fridays – the lone day I would be in the country.
 For some reason, the tour company with whom I booked the car, driver and guide had neglected to point out this seemingly important fact.

 Traffic accidents, pollution, burning piles of trash (and worse), cows and monkeys in the streets, entire families dangling from the back of buses and auto-rickshaws – it was overwhelming in a punch-you-in-the-gut kind of way I’d never encountered before.
 There was a rawness to the country’s poverty that struck me deeply and stuck with me for years afterward.

 But as the years passed and I visited more and more countries occupying similar rungs on the poverty ladder, the memories faded and I began to ponder the wisdom of a return to India.

 Because we were using our RTW tickets, I knew we’d need to fly in and out of New Delhi but I wanted to see something more of India this time.
 Something more reflective of the country’s unique culture perhaps, than just the beauty of the Taj Mahal.

 Arrival in India

-After a fabulous week road-tripping around the UK and a luxurious overnight in Paris, we landed in New Delhi just before midnight.
+After a fabulous week road-tripping around the UK and a luxurious overnight in Paris, we land in New Delhi just before midnight.

 The Holy City of Varanasi